Eating disorders

 NHS Northumberland, Tyne & Wear - Self-help leaflets.

-Childline - Information and advice.
+Childline - Information and advice on eating problems.

 • Recovery Record for clinicians is an evidence-based, HIPAA compliant application for eating disorder treatment professionals.
 With Recovery Record, patients will remain engaged between visits and you will have patient data and tools for timely, targeted intervention.